Backblaze/b2-sdk-java/README.md

     Take a look at the example progress listener in B2Sample.java and run it to see an example of the notifications you'll get.

-OkHttp Limitations
-===

-Our OkHttp implementation is very deprecated and will be removed in the next release.
-If you are using it now for uploads, please stop.
-See issue #104.
-We plan to provide an implementation uses Java's native URLConnection instead.

-~~OkHttp intentionally does not support using Java InputStreams to stream data to servers.
-As a result, we have to read all of the data you are uploading into either an array or into a local file before uploading it.
-If the content is less than about 2 GB, we read the content into an in-memory array.
-If the content is bigger than that, we write the content to a local file and upload it from there.~~

-~~A side effect of this temporary copying is that the upload progress is currently misleading.
-Progress notifications are provided during the copy to the temporary array or file and then the meter stays at 100% while the actual upload occurs.~~

 FAQ
 ===